Mucopolysaccharidosis: Causes, Symptoms and Treatment

 Mucopolysaccharidosis (MPS) is an ultra-rare genetic disorder that affects every system in the human body.
 There are seven types of mucopolysaccharidosis presenting unique physical symptoms.

 Babies with MPS appear normal at birth; symptoms become noticeable when they are around 1 or 2 years old.
 MPS is highly uncommon.
-It affects 1.57 per 100,000 live births.
+The combined incidence of all types of MPS is estimated to range from 1 in 25,000 to 1 in 100,000 live births, depending on population and region.

 While rare, learning about MPS can create awareness.
 Keep reading this article to understand what mucopolysaccharidosis (MPS) is, what causes it, and how it can be managed.